GenomicsAotearoa/Reproducible_Bioinformatics/notes.md

     + software containers capture the environment
 - should allow the analysis to be fully reproducible
 - only external dependencies for this particular stack are python3, singularity and git

-- convenience of WF managers (reuse the same code for all data)

-- check academic twitter for complaints about conda

-- workflow managers allow you to run singularity transparently

-**Reproducible analysis stack**
-- requirements: singularity + python3 + git

-# Pain points of reproducible genomics

-- Slow initially
-- Convince the sysadmins to install Singularity
-- Getting software in containers
-- Duplication of effort

-# Who cares / why

-- most of the time you are the only one who reproduces your results
-- bonus to containers is easy installation / portability

-**DO NOT SAY YOU**